-In response to the residents who experienced harm; in consultation with the individuals and their family, we reviewed their care and support plans, and introduced additional measures.
+In response to the residents who experienced harm; in consultation with the individuals and their family, we reviewed their care and support plans, and introduced additional measures, including face to face training such as stress and distress and falls prevention.

-This is the sixth year of the duty of candour being in operation and it has helped focus our learning and planning for improvements as a service and as a company.
+Duty of candour informs our learning and planning for improvements as a service, and as a company.
 It has helped us to remember that people who use our services have the right to know when things could be better, as well as when they go well.